Trees line Amicalola Falls in Dawsonville, Georgia

 Sea Creek Falls

-About 21 miles from Ellijay on Hwy 52 is a spectacular 729-foot falls, the tallest cascading waterfall east of the Mississippi River.
+About 21 miles from Ellijay on Hwy 52 is the spectacular 729-foot Amicalola Falls, the tallest cascading waterfall east of the Mississippi River.
 Also, a strenuous 8.5-mile approach trail leads from the park to Springer Mountain, the start of the famous Appalachian Trail.

 Visit the Self-guided Tours page on www.BlueRidgeMountains.com for complete descriptions and driving directions.